Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Introduction

-The core idea of semantic communications is bridging the source and channel parts of Shannon theory together to boost the end-to-end transmission performance.
+One roadmap to realize semantic communication is bridging the source and channel parts together to boost the end-to-end content delivery.
 The paradigm aiming at the integrated design of source and channel processing is \emph{joint source-channel coding (JSCC)} \cite{verduJSCC}, a classical topic in the information theory and coding theory.
-But conventional JSCC schemes \cite{verduJSCC,guyader2001joint,ramzan2007joint,chen2018joint} are based on explicit probabilistic models and handcrafted designs, whose optimization is intractable for complex sources.
-In addition, they ignore the semantic aspects of source messages and cannot be optimized towards human perception or machine task directly.
-Semantic communications leverage deep learning to realize JSCC \cite{DJSCC,DJSCCF,DJSCCL,jankowski2020wireless,JSCCtext,choi2019neural,xu2021wireless,wang2021novel}, which can be well learned to optimize the end-to-end distortion.
-For wireless image transmission, these deep JSCC approaches have shown performance surpassing classical separation-based BPG source compression \cite{BPG} combined with advanced low-density parity-check (LDPC) channel coding \cite{richardson2018design}, especially for sources of small dimensions, e.g., tiny CIFAR10 image dataset.
-Recent semantic JSCC codecs \cite{dai2022nonlinear,yang2022deep} were developed to optimize the reconstruction quality (distortion) with channel bandwidth cost (rate) jointly, which indeed reveals the core problem of semantic communication: transmission \emph{rate-distortion (RD) optimization}.
-By introducing entropy model on the semantic latent representations, the coding efficiency of deep JSCC has been greatly improved \cite{dai2022nonlinear}, which well supports the transmission of large-scale sources.
-This coding paradigm perfectly describes the key aspects of semantic transmission for a large amount of images or videos: maximizing reconstruction quality meets the human perception; whereas minimizing wireless channel bandwidth cost benefits the efficient transmission.
+However, conventional JSCC schemes \cite{verduJSCC,guyader2001joint,ramzan2007joint,chen2018joint} are limited by explicit probabilistic models and handcrafted designs, whose optimization is intractable for complex sources.
+They also ignore the semantic feature aspects of source messages and cannot be optimized towards human perception or machine task directly.
+In contrast, the emerging semantic communication utilizes deep learning models to realize JSCC \cite{DJSCC,DJSCCF,DJSCCL,jankowski2020wireless,JSCCtext,choi2019neural,xu2021wireless,tung2021deepwive}, which can be optimized for specific end-to-end transmission objectives.
+For example, in the case of wireless image transmission, deep JSCC approaches have been verified to surpass classical separation-based BPG source compression \cite{BPG} combined with advanced low-density parity-check (LDPC) channel coding \cite{richardson2018design}, especially for sources of tiny dimensions, e.g., CIFAR dataset ($32 \times 32$ pixels).
+To address the challenge of high resolution media transmission, the optimization goal of JSCC system should be formulated as a trade-off between the reconstruction quality (end-to-end distortion) and the channel bandwidth cost (channel bandwidth ratio).
+Following this, nonlinear transform source-channel coding (NTSCC) proposed in \cite{dai2022nonlinear} has achieved content-aware variable-length JSCC via introducing an entropy model on the semantic latent representations, which can significantly improve the overall coding efficiency.
+This coding paradigm reveals the key aspects of semantic transmission: maximizing reconstruction quality meets the human perception; whereas minimizing wireless channel bandwidth cost benefits the efficient transmission, i.e., \emph{channel bandwidth ratio-distortion (CBR-D) trade-off optimization}.